Menu

 Is Mesothelioma Curable?

-Mesothelioma Survival Rates With Treatment
+Mesothelioma Survival Rates with Treatment

-Mesothelioma Survival Rates Without Treatment
+Mesothelioma Survival Rates without Treatment

 Some life-extending treatment options can be too invasive for certain patients.
 Without qualifying for procedures like HIPEC, patients in later stages can undergo non-curative treatments designed to make side effects less intense.
 These palliative treatments, including pain medication, manage mesothelioma symptoms near death.